henrique-ft/use_case/README.md

 There we have some problems:

 - It is not yet clear what our application intend to do.
-- Contexts can get extremely fat with a lot of business logic.
+- Contexts files (books.ex) can get extremely fat with a lot of business logic.

 Now, thinking in use case interactors we can imagine *Phoenix* contexts as a *Facade* for your use cases, and do that: